michelangelodorado/nginxplus-ingresscontroller/README.md

 Installing the NGINX Ingress Controller in your Kubernetes cluster using Kubernetes manifests

-This project was created based on the documentation below:<br>
+This project was created based on the documentation below but modifications has been made to use NGINX Plus image:<br>
 [https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/)

 <!-- GETTING STARTED -->